Skip to content

 > remotes::install_github('cole-trapnell-lab/monocle3')

 To install Monocle3, you'll need to be in an interactive terminal session and not in an RStudio session.
-Once your installation is successful, it is possible to load these modules in RStudio.
-More details are provided below.
+Once your installation is successful, it is possible to load these modules in RStudio using the method described here.

 Anaconda must be removed from your environment